 The outer harbor had changed as well.
 The Citizen’s Dock, abandoned in 1880, was “destroyed” in 1886 (as with the dike, remnants of it must have remained for some time, as it is included in both the 1888 Sanborn Insurance Maps and the 1902 Frank’s Atlas).
 That same year fire consumed elevators A and Q. The breakwater that had served the elevator, neglected since Cooke’s failure, had all but disintegrated.
 No matter: with the canal, the inner harbor had rendered the outer infrastructure unnecessary.
 1886 also saw the creation of the Duluth District Corps of Engineers, a federal body that would, from that point on, be in charge of the ship canal.

 As the Village of Duluth prospered and its population grew, it continued to pay off the debt of the defunct City of Duluth; by 1887 it had cleared the books, and the state legislature sanctioned its incorporation: Duluth—from the canal north up the hillside along Lake Avenue west to roughly Seventh Avenue West—was once again a city.
-Nearby townships, eager to reap the same benefits Duluth would as a city, folded themselves into Duluth’s ranks: by 1888 North Duluth, Portland, and Endion stretched the new City of Duluth’s borders east to about Twenty-first Avenue East while Rice’s Point, including the West End, extended its western reach once again to Fortieth Avenue West.
-But one portion of the original Duluth Township refused to join the new city: Middleton, now the Village of Park Point.
+Nearby townsites, eager to reap the same benefits Duluth would as a city, folded themselves into Duluth’s ranks, stretching the new City of Duluth’s borders from Twenty-sixth Avenue East to Thirtieth Avenue West.
+But the portion of the original city of Duluth located below the ship canal—which seceded from Duluth in 1881 to become the Village of Park Point—refused to join the new city.

 Boller Bridge Design